MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovered-apps.md

 ---

-# Identifying risky discovered apps
+# Working with discovered apps
-Your first important task when you see the results provided to you by Cloud App Security's Cloud Discovery, is to review which apps were discovered and determine if they are risky or not.
+If you want to deep dive into the data provided by Cloud Discovery, you can review which apps were discovered and determine if they are risky or not.
 To do this, it's helpful to use the filters to review the apps that were discovered as being used in your environment.
+For example, if you want to unsanction and block risky cloud storage and collaboration apps, you can use the Discovered apps page to filter for the apps you want and then bulk unsanction them, as follows.
+In the **Discovered apps** page, under **Browse by category** select both **Cloud storage** and **Collaboration**.
+Then, use the Advanced filters and set **Compliance risk factor** to **SOC 2** equals **False**; **Usage** > **Users** to greater than 50 users; and **Usage** > **Transactions** to greater than 100; **Security risk factor** > **Data at rest encryption** equals **False** and then set **Risk score** equals less than 6.
+Once the results are filtered for these risky apps, you can use the bulk action checkbox to unsanction them all in one action.
+After they are unsanctioned you can use a blocking script to block them from being used in your environment.

 ## Discovered app filters